NatalieKAndersson/DEVOLUTION/README.md

 # DEVOLUTION
-Devoution is a tool for phylogenetic reconstruction from multiregional sampling data that can incorporate information from SNP-array, WES, WGS, TDS etc. It uses the mutated sample fraction as input, which is the proportion of cancer cells in a praticular biopsy that harbor each alteration.
+Devolution is an algorithm for phylogenetic reconstruction from multiregional sampling data that can incorporate information from SNP-array, WES, WGS, TDS etc. It uses the mutated sample fraction as input, which is the proportion of cancer cells in a praticular biopsy that harbor each alteration.

 ## Setting up DEVOLUTION
 Download the R script denoted "DEVOLUTION" and double click on the script to open it in your R-environment.